Jack in the Green Hastings 2023 May Day Festival

-If you're not in Hastings, then it's still well worth the effort to make the journey there (especially on Bank Holiday Monday) when the festival culminates with the Jack in the Green Parade itself.
-It's an ideal way to spend the long weekend and there's a whole heap of things to see and do for all the family.
+If you're not in Hastings, then it's still well worth the effort to make the journey there (especially on Monday 1st) when the festival culminates with the main Jack in the Green Parade through Hastings Old Town.
+It's an ideal way to spend the long weekend and, as always, there's a whole heap of things to see and do for all the family.

 General History of The Jack in the Green